 How to Drink Soju

-Soju is typically sipped from a shot-sized glass and served “neat” without ice.
+Soju is typically sipped from an ounce-sized glass and served “neat” without ice.

 Another use for soju is to make variations of mixed drinks that might often have vodka instead.